adarsh3536/adarsh3536/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on some frontend projects
-- 📫 How to reach me mail me @adarshgupta7013@gmail.com
+- 📫 How to reach me = Mail me @adarshgupta7013@gmail.com

 <!---
 adarsh3536/adarsh3536 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.